topfreegames/marathon/docs/workers.md

 - `starting_direct_part`: represents when the worker starts;
 - `get_from_pg` represent the spent time on retrieving data from the database.

+After processing all parts, the `Job Completed Worker` is called.
+To know if all batches are completed, a counter is the Redis is used.

 ### CSV Split Worker

 This worker downloads a CSV file from AWS S3, reads it size and splits it in small batches.